Medically reviewed by Melissa Guarnaccia, LCSW

 Therapy environments

-There are many different types of therapy, ranging from standard talk therapy to art therapy, and some take place individually while others take place in groups.
+There are many different types of therapy, ranging from standard talk therapy to art therapy to online therapy, and some take place individually while others take place in groups.
 Many people choose to pursue individual therapy, which involves seeing a therapist one-on-one to talk about challenges that you experience as an individual.

 On the other hand, one of the group forms of therapy is family therapy, where you sit with a group of members from your family unit and talk about family dynamics and how you interact.
 Also, some people choose to participate in couples therapy to work on their romantic relationship or marriage.
 If you decide to try couples therapy, you and your partner may explore various communication strategies and ways to hear each other best.
+Couples therapy may be more beneficial for some couples when mixed with individual therapy sessions as well.

 Educational requirements for therapists and counselors

 To practice therapy, a therapist must have a degree in a mental health-related area.
-They typically also have to complete a certain number of supervised practice hours to obtain a license to practice on their own.
+They typically also have to complete a certain number of supervised practice hours to obtain a psychotherapy license to practice on their own.
 Below are some different kinds of degrees a therapist might hold:

 - Psychologists usually have a doctorate, either a PsyD or a PhD.